suborbital/subo/docs/get-started.md

 If the current working directory is a Runnable, subo will build it.
 If the current directory contains many runnables, subo will build them all.
 Any directory with a `.runnable.yaml` file is considered a Runnable and will be built.
 Building Runnables is not fully tested on Windows.

 ## Bundles
-To build all of the Runnables in the current directory and bundle them all into a single `.wasm.zip` file, run `subo build . --bundle`.
+By default, subo will write all of the Runnables in the current directory into a bundle.
 Atmo uses Runnable bundles to help you build powerful web services by composing Runnables declaratively.
+If you want to skip bundling, you can pass `--no-bundle` to `subo build`

 The resulting bundle can also be used with a Reactr instance by calling `h.HandleBundle({path/to/bundle})`.
 See the [Reactr Wasm instructions](https://github.com/suborbital/reactr/blob/master/docs/wasm.md) for details.